vinodkd/abu/doc/roadmap.md

    - make it workflow enabled (See http://kdpeterson.net/blog/2009/11/hadoop-workflow-tools-survey.html for a nice set of requirements)
        - provide a wrapper for existing hadoop jobs to be expressed in abu: the migration path
        - make it an object-model rich dsl - gradle style
-   - build java code generator
+   - build code generator in java
-   - build java visualizer
+   - build visualizer in java

 Milestone 4: